TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/factions/overview.md

 ---
-description: Information concerning the Factions mechanic.
+description: Guide through the Factions.
 ---

-# Factions Overview
+# Factions

-Factions is one of the most important features of SkyFactions.
+Factions is one of the key principles of the gameplay SkyFactions provides, and therefore has many features.\
-It allows multiple individuals to group together and start another island (on top of their private, individual islands), raid other Factions and more.
+\

-By default, it costs **100 Runes** to create a Faction, which is configurable in the `config.yml`.
+See the following sub-pages for further information.